ljfica/Pixel-Meet/README.md

 # Pixel-Meet
-A cute game I made for my beatiful wife chronicling the meeting of Daniela and Luke as a pixelated character, watch as love envelops you, believe it as your friendly cat NPCs, and make it come true with Pixel Meet!
+A cute game I made for my beautiful, intelligent, and wonderful wife chronicling the meeting of Daniela and Luke as a pixelated character, watch as love envelops you, believe it as your friendly cat NPCs, and make it come true with Pixel Meet!

 INSTRUCTIONS: Click code, download ZIP, extract zip in a Singular file (all files must be together for the game to